 Full Metal Casting FAQ Guide

-2. How many metal alloys are used in all-metal castings?
+1. How many metal alloys are used in full metal crowns?

 - Advanced alloys (gold alloys).

 Full Gold Crowns are made from a single piece of alloy.
 Although commonly referred to as “gold” crowns, these crowns are actually composed of many different types of metallic elements, including but not limited to: gold, platinum, palladium, silver, copper, and tin.
 The first four elements listed are precious metals, and the last two are base metals.
 Full golden crowns are of better quality when they are high in noble makeup.
 According to the American Dental Association, all-gold crown alloys can only be labeled as premium crowns if they contain at least 60 percent precious metal, of which at least 40 percent must be gold.